ace-subido/Mango/readme.md

         public DateTime DateCreated { get; set; }
     }

-*Where's the Id?*
+*What does this do?*

-The MangoModel class already supplies the Id attribute with a BsonId type.
+The MangoModel class supplies our POCO with the Id attribute (BsonId type).
+It basically makes our Person object mongo ready :)

-Now we have modelled our document, let's create our Repository class that serves as our medium for the collection called "UserCollection" in our MongoDB instance:
+Now we have modelled our document, let's create our Repository class that serves as our medium for the mongodb collection.
+We have our collection called "UserCollection" in our MongoDB instance:

     public class PersonRepository : MangoRepository<Person>
     {